< back to Blog home

 Cocktail Ingredients: Garnishes

-The list of garnishes for cocktails includes general categories.
+The list of cocktail garnishes includes general categories.
 According to Moody Mixologist, garnish categories can be described as “twists, fruit, leaves, flowers, food, and objects.”

 Based solely on reading that list, it’s clear that some garnishes are meant to be snacked on, while others are not meant for eating.
 Flowers, leaves, and objects are (for the most part) used as garnishes to accent the visual appeal of a cocktail.
 In a way, twists are also about the visual appeal, but they add to the flavor too.